freeman-lab/regional/README.md

 > manipulation and display of spatial regions in python

-This package makes it easy to display spatial regions, and is useful when working with geometries, maps, feature extraction, or other spatial analysis.
+This package makes it easy to display spatial regions, and is useful when working with geometries, maps, feature extraction, or other spatial analyses.
 Designed to be small and light-weight, built on [`numpy`](https://github.com/numpy/numpy) and [`scipy`](https://github.com/scipy/scipy), and composes with other modules for image analysis and display.

 ### install